British Cottage Garden Design | The Home Tradition

 • Water Features

-Wildlife pond or traditional water feature
+Wildlife pond with liner and native marginal planting, or reclaimed stone trough water feature

-• Soil & Mulch
+• Soil Improvement

 • Total

-Established traditional cottage garden
+Established traditional cottage garden in the Jekyll-Sackville-West tradition

 Large Garden